Lei Pauku at Hoakalei

 No analysis available

-I searched for parking fee, monthly parking charge, parking rental, or any extra cost tied to parking and found none.
-The remarks list HOA and other community fees, but nothing indicates a separate parking fee.
+I searched for monthly parking charges, parking rental fees, or any additional cost tied specifically to parking.
+The listings discuss HOA and club fees, but nothing indicates a separate parking fee.

 No analysis available